OngDeZhi/ip/docs/README.md

 * [5.
 Command Summary](#5-command-summary)

 ## 1. Quick Start
-1. Ensure you have Java 11 installed on your computer.
+1. Ensure you have JDK 11 installed.
-2. Download the latest `ip.jar`
+2. Download the latest `ip.jar`.
-3. Place it in a directory that you are comfortable with.
+3. Place the jar file in a directory that you are comfortable with.
-4. Run Duke with the command: `java -jar ip.jar`
+4. Run Duke in a command prompt using the command: `java -jar ip.jar`.
 5. Refer to [Usage](#3-usage) or [Command Summary](#5-command-summary) for details on using Duke.

 ## 2. Features